Gas Heater vs Portable Gas Heater

 3. Getting the wrong size gas heater

-You need to make sure you buy a gas heater model that is made for the type of gas you have at your home.
-Always double check that the gas heater for sale is the right fuel type.
+You need to make sure you buy a gas heater model for the type of gas in your home.

 But why?